kuking/filesets/README.md

-Hello Claude IA, implement the following functionality using Python 3, use colours for output and emojis.
-Use tqdm library for reporting progress.
-For storing the status, save it as compressed json, being careful about storing hashes as strings and mtimes as floats rendered into strings.
-Only one tqdm per command should be used.
-Files can have spaces so be careful with regexes.

-Try to make readable code and reuse functions.
-No need to add spurious comments.

 # filesets

 Tool to keep track of big datasets of files, particularly useful when datasets are replicated and might be partially